 I have never really been stuck on the “Why me?” part of this health journey.
 Yes, there are times when I ask myself the question, but I don’t spend too much time on it.
 More often than not, I ask myself, “Why not me?”
-I am a regular person and there are a lot of regular people who deal with really tough life circumstances.
+I am just a regular person, and there are a lot of regular people who deal with really tough life circumstances, so there is no reason why I would be exempt.
 In addition, I don’t really have extra time to spend on asking the big why, because most of my time is spent doing whatever it will take to save my life.
 I don’t regularly spend time thinking about how bad the situation is, because I am truly grateful for so much of what I do have.
-The only time I stop to think about the difficulties we face is when I am sharing the details of my story to someone in my inner circle and they look shocked by what I am saying.
+And, I have become so adept at living alongside this invisible complex chronic illness that I don’t often notice how difficult it is until I am sharing the details of my story to someone in my inner circle, and they look shocked by what I am saying.

-That is usually the moment when I realize how unique my situation is and how well I am handling it all.
+It is usually in these moments that I realize how unique my situation is and how well I am handling it all.

-Even though I don’t believe that everything happens for a reason, I do believe in learning as much as I can from all of my life experiences.
+However, I have always believed in learning as much as I can from all of my life experiences.
 There is always something that can be learned, and I make the choice every single day to not waste this pain.

 I also believe that my abilities and skill sets make me uniquely qualified for this journey.
-From what I am frequently told, I have an internal fortitude that is not commonly seen in others.
-What I can confidently say as someone who is living in the messy middle of a serious health situation is that most people in my situation would be dead by now.
-Many people with invisible complex chronic illnesses end up dying by suicide.
-Luckily for me, dying by suicide has never been an option for me.
+I have an inner fortitude that is not commonly seen in others.
+I can confidently say that most people in my situation would be dead by now.
+Many people who live alongside invisible complex chronic illnesses end up dying by suicide.
+Fortunately for me, dying by suicide has never been an option for me.
 It is simply not in the constitution of my being.
 However, as a highly empathetic person, I don’t make judgments about people who do die by suicide.
 I understand their pain.
-(Side note: Medical aid in dying is not the same as dying by suicide, but that topic is for a different day.)
+[Side note: Medical aid in dying is not the same as dying by suicide, but that topic is for a different day.]

-Not only do I have an internal fortitude that is unmatched, I have a background in education.
+Not only do I have an inner fortitude that is unmatched, I have a background in education.
 I am highly capable of using my story to shed light on important topics, and I am always looking for ways to help others.
 I also have a strong sense of self and don’t feel the need to censor myself simply because others may not like what I have to say.
 Not very many people would be able to be as authentic and vulnerable in sharing their story when faced with criticism and judgment from the outside world.
 In fact, I have been told this very sentiment by quite a few people in my inner circle over the last few years.
-So, since I am able to speak up for people with invisible complex chronic illnesses, I feel compelled to do my part.
+And, since I have the ability and skill set needed to speak up for people who are living alongside invisible complex chronic illnesses, I feel compelled to do my part.
 I am not easily deterred from my purpose, and I have been this way my entire life.

 Another one of my qualities is that I am excellent at having and maintaining boundaries.
 I don’t allow others to put their shit on me.
-When criticism and judgment from the outside world becomes louder than usual, it is a boundary reminder for me.
-And, I am proof that someone can be kind while simultaneously holding firm boundaries.
+When criticism and judgment from the outside world become louder than usual, it is a boundary reminder for me.
+And, I am proof that someone can be a kind person with a good heart while simultaneously holding firm boundaries.

 I’m not gonna lie, though.
 There are plenty of days when I wish I could tell people to go to therapy. 🤣